 Jeremy Morlock sentenced to 24 years in prison after pleading guilty to premeditated murder of unarmed civilians.

-General John Allen, the American commander of NATO forces in Afghanistan, offered his apology and ordered an investigation into the incident as protesters shouting “Allahu akbar, Allahu akbar” [God is great] besieged the US-run airbase in Bagram on Tuesday, firing slingshots and petrol bombs.
+Allen, who is the American commander of NATO forces in Afghanistan, offered his apology and ordered an investigation into the incident.

 Another protest by about 500 people broke out in the Pul-e-Charkhi district of Kabul, not far from major NATO bases on the Jalalabad road, Ashamat Estanakzai, an Afghan police spokesman, told AFP.